In May 2016 the Regional Culture and Heritage Fund was launched, replacing the Regional Museums Policy for Capital Construction Projects.

 Help for projects outside the scope of the Regional Culture and Heritage Fund

-Visit our Funding Sources page to learn about other potential sources of funding assistance.
+You might also wish to visit our Funding Sources page to learn about other potential sources of funding assistance.

 Private owners of earthquake prone Heritage NZ listed buildings are encouraged to investigate their eligibility against the newly established Heritage EQUIP Fund’s key criteria here.